 How much can I recover in a leveraged ETF arbitration?

-Potential recovery depends on the specific facts of your case but may include your investment losses, interest from the date of misconduct, attorney fees, arbitration costs, and in cases of egregious conduct, punitive damages.
+Potential damages depend on the facts of your case and may include investment losses and interest.
+Attorney fees, costs, or punitive damages are available only when authorized by contract, statute, or governing law.
 An experienced securities attorney can evaluate your case and provide an estimate of potential recovery.

 What types of investors are unsuitable for leveraged ETFs?